Canada–Mexico relations

-The relations between Canada and Mexico have evolved over time.
-Historic ties between the two nations were dormant, but since the 1990s relations between Canada and Mexico have positively developed, as both countries brokered the NAFTA.
-They were on different sides of the Cold War Spectrum (Canada was a member of NATO while Mexico was in the Non-Aligned Movement, though Mexico later left; the two countries were, however, allies in World War II).
+The nations of Canada and Mexico established formal diplomatic relations in 1944.
+Initially, ties between the two nations were dormant, but since the 1990s relations between Canada and Mexico have positively developed as both countries brokered NAFTA.

-Both nations are members of the Asia-Pacific Economic Cooperation, G-20 major economies, Lima Group, Organization of American States, Organisation for Economic Co-operation and Development and the United Nations.
+Both nations are members of the Asia-Pacific Economic Cooperation, G20 major economies, Lima Group, Organization of American States, OECD, United Nations and the World Trade Organization.

 History

 Before Canada became an independent nation, there had been previous contacts between Canada and Mexico in the 1800s.
 Canadian made products were sold in Mexico under British companies' logos.
 Since gaining independence from the United Kingdom in 1867; Canada delayed in establishing diplomatic relations with Mexico due to the expropriation of foreign oil companies in 1938.
 At the time, Canada felt obliged to follow other nations in isolating Mexico economically and diplomatically.
 Formal relations between the two nations did not begin until 30 January 1944, at the height of Second World War, which both countries participated in on the Allied side.
 In 1952, Mexico opened its first consulate-general in Montreal.

 The first ever meeting between leaders of both nations took place in White Sulphur Springs, West Virginia in 1956 between Mexican President Adolfo Ruiz Cortines, Canadian Prime Minister Louis St. Laurent and American President Dwight D. Eisenhower.
 In 1959, President Adolfo López Mateos chose to visit Canada on his first official visit abroad.
 The visit was reciprocated by Prime Minister John Diefenbaker in 1960.
 Since then, almost every Mexican President has visited Canada at least once and almost every Canadian Prime Minister has visited Mexico.

 In 1968, a joint ministerial commission was set up by both nations to meet every two years to discuss and analyze mutual interests in promoting development and deepening bilateral relations.
 In 1974, an agreement was signed between both nations to allow temporary migrant workers from Mexico to work in Canada.